entando/entando-docs/vuepress/docs/v6.3/tutorials/customize-the-platform/extend-app-builder.md

 i.e.

-using the command `npm @entando/fpg ab-app testing` inside your home directory, a directory named `testing` will be created containing the app.
+using the command `npx @entando/fpg ab-app testing` inside your home directory, a directory named `testing` will be created containing the app.